aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/manage-durations/_index.md

 Aspose.Tasks is compatible with Java 6 and later versions.

 ### Can I use Aspose.Tasks for commercial projects?
 Yes, you can use Aspose.Tasks for both personal and commercial projects.
-Visit [here](https://purchase.aspose.com/buy) for licensing details.
+Visit the [Aspose.Tasks licensing page](https://purchase.aspose.com/buy) for licensing details.

 ### Where can I find additional support and resources?
 Visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for community support and discussions.

 ### How can I obtain a temporary license for testing purposes?
-You can get a temporary license [here](https://purchase.aspose.com/temporary-license/) for testing and evaluation.
+You can get a temporary license on the [temporary license request page](https://purchase.aspose.com/temporary-license/) for testing and evaluation.

 ### Is there a free trial available for Aspose.Tasks?
-Yes, you can access the free trial [here](https://releases.aspose.com/) to explore Aspose.Tasks before making a purchase.
+Yes, you can access the Aspose.Tasks free trial download page at [https://releases.aspose.com/](https://releases.aspose.com/) to explore Aspose.Tasks before making a purchase.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: How do I change a task’s duration after it has been set?**
 A: Retrieve the current duration with `task.get(Tsk.DURATION)`, modify it (e.g., `add`, `subtract`, or `convert`), and then set it back using `task.set(Tsk.DURATION, newDuration)`.